lcccodes/powerBI-basics/README.md

 So, there are many tools for doing data visualization, but this one is well-suited for larger business environments.

-<b>The Difference Between PowerBI Desktop and PowerBI Service, and Mobile apps</b>
+<b>The Difference Between PowerBI Desktop, PowerBI Service, and PowerBI mobile apps</b>

 The bulk of your work with PowerBI as a designer or analyst will be in PowerBI desktop, which is a Microsoft Windows application and sits locally.
 Desktop is where you will import data, construct models and then the reports.